hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 The Summit [retired November 2024] and Sierra systems installed at the Oak Ridge National Laboratory and the Lawrence Livermore National Laboratory, respectively, are essentially an evolution of Titan.

-Both systems are comprised of IBM Power9 cores, backed by NVIDIA Tesla V100 GPUs.
+Both systems were comprised of IBM Power9 cores, backed by NVIDIA Tesla V100 GPUs.
 Upon release, the systems achieved the #1 and #2 spots, with achieved performance in excess of 100 PFLOP/s.

 ### Aurora, Frontier and El Capitan

-The Department of Energy has recently delivered its first three Exascale systems, namely **Aurora**, **Frontier** and **El Capitan**, installed at Argonne National Laboratory, Oak Ridge National Laboratory and Lawrence Livermore National Laboratory, respectively.
+The Department of Energy has recently delivered its first three Exascale systems, namely **Aurora**, **Frontier** and **El Capitan**, installed at Argonne National Laboratory, Oak Ridge National Laboratory, and Lawrence Livermore National Laboratory, respectively.
 All three systems are designed around the Cray Shasta architecture and are heterogeneous systems, consisting of a mixture of CPUs and GPUs.

 ![The design for Frontier](../../assets/unit-10/frontier.png)
 _**Figure 4:** The design for the Frontier system, with performance in excess of 1 ExaFLOP/s_